 - Let them air dry fully before storing or wearing again.

-If your rhinestones are made of glass and don’t have a foil backing, you can carefully polish them with:
+If your rhinestones are made of glass and do not have a foil backing, you can carefully polish them with:

 - A small amount of glass cleaner on the cloth (never directly on the rhinestones).